 Does that mean women who wear makeup and spend time each day in front of a vanity mirror to have the best appearance are insecure, ugly, self-centered, lack confidence and self-esteem and egoistic?
 Is it acceptable for people who oppose makeup to say that everyone should be comfortable in their own skin?
 I don’t think so!

 You are beautiful whether you choose to wear makeup or not, and the vanity mirror is an essential item for your beauty regime.
 True beauty comes from deep within a person’s soul.
 It’s our attitudes that give meaning to true beauty.

-I don’t know why the makeup mirror is called a ‘vanity’.
-If you have any thoughts, please leave a comment below.
-I’m interested to know your views.
+I don’t know why it’s called a vanity mirror.
+If you do, please leave a comment below.

 Although the vanity mirror is not a basic survival need such as oxygen or water, it is a very important item that is used everyday – in the morning, evening and in between.
 Imaging trying to apply makeup without a mirror and not seeing whether you’ve done your hair properly or not.
 You won’t step out of your home with confidence.